English Phonotypic Alphabet: Waltham

-In the 1852-53 annual report of Waltham's school committee, the chairman, Reverend Thomas Hill, reported the effect of Phonotypy on the 800 pupils within the ten schools: –'"It has been proved in repeated experiment that if a child upon his first learning his letters, is taught the Phonetic Alphabet, and is confined to Phonetic books for the first six to eight months of schooling, he will at the end of the first year's schooling read common print and spell in common spelling better than children will ordinarily do at the end of four or five year's instruction."
+In the 1852-53 annual report of Waltham's school committee, the chairman, Reverend Thomas Hill, reported the effect of learning the EPA on the 800 pupils within the ten schools:

+It has been proved in repeated experiment that if a child upon his first learning his letters, is taught the Phonetic Alphabet, and is confined to Phonetic books for the first six to eight months of schooling, he will at the end of the first year's schooling read common print and spell in common spelling better than children will ordinarily do at the end of four or five year's instruction.

 Syracuse

-Since a child learns literacy in Phonotypy, this page of the Transition Reader explains to the child why they need to change alphabet.
+An introduction in Longley's Transition Reader explains the importance of literacy in both standard Roman script and phonetic script.

-Bothe's analysis of the course of study for the Syracuse school district measured the improvement from using Phonotypy: - In 1855, before the introduction of the transitional alphabet, the student was expected to finish reading Webb's Second Reader by the end of the third grade.
+Bothe's analysis of the course of study for the Syracuse school district measured the improvement from using the EPA:

+In 1855, before the introduction of the transitional alphabet, the student was expected to finish reading Webb's Second Reader by the end of the third grade.
 In 1858, the first year in which phonetic texts appeared in the course of study, Webb's Second Reader was entirely completed two-thirds through the second grade (four trimesters gained).